NLNOG/bgpfilterguide/guides/reject_invalids.md

 BIRD 3.0 *does*  support automatic revalidation.
 It is [enabled by default (`rpki reload on`)](https://bird.network.cz/?get_doc&v=30&f=bird.html#toc3.5), but, for BGP channels, you must configure [`import table yes`](https://bird.network.cz/?get_doc&v=30&f=bird-6.html#bgp-import-table) and/or [`export table yes`](https://bird.network.cz/?get_doc&v=30&f=bird-6.html#bgp-export-table), for respective direction.

+The [rtrsub](https://github.com/job/rtrsub) utility can be used to generate static ROA tables for BIRD 1.6.

 Set up RTR as following:

 ```